The Importance of Muscle Growth For The Athlete

 1) Avoid the “Dirty Bulk”

-Probably the most common error that is made when looking to build muscle size is to use unhealthy, calorie dense but nutrient sparse foods to hit your daily calorie goal.
+Probably the most common error that is made when looking to build muscle size is to use unhealthy, calorie dense but nutrient sparse foods to hit your daily calorie goal also known as dirty bulking.

 Junk foods such as pizza, ice cream, and candy can become even more appealing as you recognize the need for calories.